 This avocado chocolate pudding is healthy and can be dairy free!
 Just 5 ingredients and 5 minutes to whip up this thick and creamy avocado pudding.
 A delicious paleo, gluten free, vegan and dairy free dessert!

 Do you eat dessert every night?
-We don't, but I really wish we did/could!
-It probably wouldn't be a wise choice, though, because dessert in my mind is something sweet and sugary, usually heavy laden with bad calories that push you over the edge.
+We don't, but I really wish we could!
+It probably wouldn't be a wise choice, however, because dessert in my mind is something sweet and sugary, usually heavy laden with bad calories that push you over the edge.
 I know dessert doesn't have to be this way, but that's a mental battle I have to get over.

-Yes, you can go a healthier route and serve fruit for dessert with some sort of low-fat yogurt dip, or grill it and call it a night (which both can be appetizing in my mind, depending on the day).
+Yes, you can go a healthier route and serve fruit for dessert with some sort of low-fat yogurt dip.
 Or, you can inject all sorts of alterations into a recipe to make it "lighter".
 But, again, these are not the ideal desserts in my mind.